 If the DL LBT Failure Information Request IE is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider that the gNB- CU requests collection of DL LBT failure information for the analysis of the MRO events of the UE specified in TS 38.300 [6], and act as specified in TS 38.401 [4].

 If the Ranging and Sidelink Positioning Service Information IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, take it into account for the UE’s Ranging and Sidelink Positioning service.

+If the Request for CSI-RS Resource Configuration L1 measurement IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, include the CSI-RS Resource Configuration IE in the UE CONTEXT SETUP RESPONSE message.

+If the Request for CSI-RS Resource Configuration CSI Acquisition IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, include the CSI-RS Resource Configuration IE in the UE CONTEXT SETUP RESPONSE message.

 Interaction with UE Inactivity Notification procedure